SONALPOOJARY/VLSI_SOC_DESIGN_AND_PLANNING/README.md

 `mkdir`: Make a directory.
 `pwd`  : Show the current directory.
 `clear`: Clear the terminal.
-`tree` :This command is used to print the hierarchy of the file system from the present directory. </a>
+`tree` :This command is used to print the hierarchy of the file system from the present directory.
+`command --help` : shows the complete use that command  </a>

 # Intro to OpenLane:<a name ="12">